Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

     * **Description** - a short description of the environment
     * **Image** - an icon or image to be associated with the environment

-4. Configuration (Optionally displayed stesp if there is Embedded Agent support for the selected Environment Type)
+4. Configuration (Optionally displayed steps if there is Embedded Agent support for the selected Environment Type)

     * **Agent Type** - select the type of agent to be be used to connect to this API Gateway.
 Select **Embedded** for Axway to host the agent in the Amplify Managed Cloud or select **Remotely Hosted** if the agent will be hosted by the customer.
     * **Agent Configuration** - This is only displayed for the Embedded Agent Type of AWS API Gateway.